timofey256/playground/csharp_notes/notes.md

 ### `const` vs `readonly` vs `readonly static`
 How are they stored in memory:
-	`readonly` will take up space for every instance of an object.
+	`readonly` will occupy space for every instance of an object.
-	`readonly static` will be stored in one specific place in memory which will be shared among all instances of object.
+	`readonly static` will be stored in one specific place in memory, shared among all object instances..
-	`static` won't take up any space and will be replaced with actual values during compilation.
+	`static` won't occupy any space and will be replaced with actual values during compilation.

-During compile-time compiler does so-called **constant-folding**.
-If makes computations on constants wherever it can.
-For example `int variable = 2*2*2` will be folded to `int variable = 8`.
+During compile-time, the compiler performs **constant-folding**, making computations on constants wherever possible.
+For example, `int variable = 2 * 2 * 2` will be folded to `int variable = 8`.

-Note that we cannot assign a runtime values (for example output of functions) to a  constant.
-So you can't create a constant like `const int sinusOfRightAngle = Math.Sin(90)` If you, however, still want to do this, use `static readonly`.
+Note that you cannot assign runtime values (e.g., the output of functions) to a constant.
+Therefore, creating a constant like `const int sinusOfRightAngle = Math.Sin(90)` is not allowed.
+If needed, use `static readonly`.

 **Exception**: `string` can be assigned to a constant despite being a reference type.

-If you will use constants in your library, after changing them there, you should also recompile a program that uses this library.
-Otherwise, program will use old values of these constants.
-It does not occur with `readonly` fields
+If you use constants in your library, after changing them, you should also recompile a program that uses this library.
+Otherwise, the program will use old values of these constants.
+This does not occur with `readonly` fields.

 ### (Static) constructors
-Static constructors aren't called on the start of the program but whenever you need to use static field or property.
-JIT compiler will analyze your code and call static constructor before you will use any method/field/property of object.
+Static constructors aren't called at the start of the program but whenever you need to use a static field or property.
+The JIT compiler will analyze your code and call the static constructor before you use any method/field/property of an object.
 In other words, constructors are **guaranteed** to be called before you call anything from an object.

-In intermediate language class constructor(or static constructor, or type constructor) is called `.cctor` (usual constructors are denoted `.ctor`)
+In intermediate language, a class constructor (or static constructor, or type constructor) is called `.cctor` (usual constructors are denoted `.ctor`).

 When you "redirect" constructor with `this()` (for example: `public A : this("Hello world") { body }`), you call another constructor and then, after initializing the object in this another constructor, the body is called (so not before!).

  **Ancestor's constructor is always called** (except for `object`).
 If class has no `base()` or `this()` in constructor, then constructor of `object()` will be called.

 ### **Enums** are value type.
-Use them to define a bunch of constant values when you don't want to mix values of the same type but different semantics(like month and day, both are strings).
-Also, consider `struct` for these purposes.
+Use them to define a set of constant values when you don't want to mix values of the same type but different semantics (like month and day, both as strings).
+Also, consider using `struct` for these purposes.

 <div style="page-break-after: always"></div>